harshw2284/CI-CD-Pipelines-GitHub-Actions-/Day-03.md

-# Docker – Day 03 - Triggers & Matrix Builds
+# CI/CD – Day 03 - Triggers & Matrix Builds

 Today I will learn every way to trigger a workflow and how to run jobs across multiple environments at once.